Oil Pulling To Strengthen Gums And Teeth And Fight Disease. What Is Oil Pulling?

 How To Do Oil Pulling?

-Oil pulling should be performed for 15-20 minutes preferably on am empty stomach, and can be performed 1-3 times a day.
-For people who lead fast paced lives, oil pulling in the morning before breakfast, and in the night before you go to bed might easier.
+Oil pulling should be performed for 10-20 minutes preferably on am empty stomach, and can be performed 1-3 times a day.
+For people who lead fast paced lives, oil pulling in the morning before breakfast, or in the night before you go to bed might be easier.

 Is Oil Pulling Effective For Strengthening Gums And Teeth And For Fighting Disease?

 Oil pulling has removed most of the darker spots from my gums, made them pinker and tighter to give my teeth more support.
-Oil pulling has also alleviated my gum and jaw tenderness and pain, and it stops plaque from building on my teeth.
-When I feel the slightest tooth pain I will oil pull to stop the pain.
-Since my oral hygiene had gotten better and my tooth pain has gone away, I have gotten a bit lazy and had stopped oil pulling consistently.
-I have recently started back oil pulling for preventative measures and I just have to stay consistent with it.
+Oil pulling has also alleviated my gum and jaw tenderness and pain, and it stopsed plaque from building on my teeth.

-Oil pulling for teeth health really struck home for me after I recommended to someone who was suffered from a serious tooth ache caused by a better bad abscess.
-Her tooth decay is so bad that her dentist recommended that she should have a root canal.
-After a day of oil pulling with coconut oil most of her pain went away, and by the second day her pain and abscess were gone.
+Oil pulling really struck home for me after I recommended to someone who an abscess and a serious toothache.
+After a day of oil pulling with coconut oil most of her pain disappeared, and by the second day her pain and abscess were gone.
 She hasn’t gone back to the dentist for the root canal, and months have gone by pain free.